 A shared passion

 In 1967, Emerald Publishing launched with the aim to change lives through learning.
 More than 50 years on, we still live by that ethos.
 This means helping to make a difference, so that little-by-little, those in academia and practice can work together and make a positive difference in the real world.
-Our independence and family values make us nimble and fuel our passion – that’s how real impact starts; one idea, one connection and one informed decision at a time.
+Our independence and family values make us nimble and fuels our passion – that’s how real impact starts; one idea, one connection, and one informed decision at a time.
 It’s through small steps that real change happens.

 While our roots are in publishing, and bringing research to life, we are a group of businesses, all united in a common purpose.
 Whatever we do, for Emerald Publishing or Emerald Works, in our UK offices or one of our global offices, we are driven by a desire to have a positive impact on society.